RoyMagnussen/Yummy-Recipe-Blog/README.md

 The `like recipe` function allows the user to quickly add the recipe into their liked recipes on their profile page.

+#### 15. Edit A Recipe

+The `edit recipe` page allows the user to add, remove or update the details of the recipe by getting them to update the form with the pre-populated information from the recipe.
 ### Features Left to Implement

 #### Recipe Sorter